-Aim High: Supporting Out-of-School Time Programs Serving Middle School Youth
+The Aim High Grant Program: Supporting Out-of-School Time Programs Serving Middle School Youth

 The New York Life Foundation created the Aim High grant program to help afterschool, summer and expanded learning programs provide the resources, help, and guidance to middle school students be better prepared for the critical transition into high school.

-Ten one-year grants are aimed at supporting students’ well-being, which has been significantly impacted by the pandemic as the nation faces a national emergency in adolescent mental health.
-Additionally, 10 one-year grant opportunities focus on supporting programs’ racial equity and social justice efforts, as the New York Life Foundation recognizes it’s imperative to build on its commitment to support an equal and just society.
+Ten one-year grants are aimed at supporting youth entrepreneurship.
+Additionally, 10 one-year grant opportunities focus on supporting programs’ racial equity and social justice efforts.
+The New York Life Foundation recognizes it is imperative to build on its commitment to support an equal and just society, as well as the entrepreneurial mindset of youth

 Two-year grant opportunities focus on supporting programs to enhance direct service activities, technical assistance, capacity building, and their efforts to support middle school youth.

-The following 10 organizations were awarded one-year grants of $15,000 to support students’ well-being:
+The following 10 organizations were awarded one-year grants of $15,000 to support youth entrepreneurship:

-- Boys & Girls Clubs of St. Lucie County, Fort Pierce, Florida
+- Boys & Girls Clubs of Greater Houston, Houston, Texas

 The following 10 organizations were awarded one-year grants of $15,000 to advance racial and social justice: